enricoros/fotowall/README.markdown

 * builds with 4.4 (without many features), 4.5 (without animations), 4.6-unreleased (gfx errors on windows)
 * Polish translation? ask Marek Walczak, see 4ba1502
 * same folder when you open the picture (req. by Rossana)
+* when loading a .fotowall file from the command line some items are aligned to the left

 Version 0.7.1 (2009-07-23):